 Key Messages

-This guideline is developed for all clinical staff involved in the care of trauma patients in Victoria.
-It is intended for use by frontline clinical staff that provides early care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS.
+This guideline is developed for all clinical staff involved in the care of trauma patients throughout Victoria.
+It is intended for use by frontline clinical staff that provide care for major trauma patients; those working directly at the Major Trauma Service (MTS) as well as those working outside of a MTS.

-These guidelines provide the user with accessible resources to effectively and confidently provide early care for critically injured patients.
-They provide up-to-date information for front-line healthcare clinicians.
-The guideline is evidence based, has followed the AGREE II methodology for guideline development and is under auspice of the Victorian State Trauma Committee (VSTC).1
+This guideline provides the user with accessible resources to provide appropriate care effectively and confidently for critically injured patients.
+This provides up-to-date information for frontline healthcare clinicians.
+The guideline has followed the AGREE II methodology for guideline development and is under the auspice of the Trauma System Advisory Committee (TSAC) (1).

 Clinical emphasis points

-• Traumatic brain injury is a significant cause of mortality in Australia.
+• Traumatic brain injury is a significant cause of morbidity and mortality in Australia.

-• Primary and secondary insults can result in significant injury and early management to prevent further brain injury should begin at the scene.
+• Primary and secondary insults can result in significant injury and early management to prevent further brain injury must begin at the scene.

-• Minimising secondary brain injury is best achieved by avoiding periods of hypoxia or hypotension.
-Maintaining adequate ventilation and cerebral perfusion is essential.
+• Minimising secondary brain injury is best achieved by avoiding periods of hypoxia and hypotension.
+Maintaining adequate oxygenation, ventilation and cerebral perfusion is essential.

-• Time to definitive care at a neurosurgical specialist centre is crucial and ultimately may influence patient outcomes.
+• Timely transfer to definitive care at a specialist neurosurgical center is often crucial and ultimately can have a considerable influence on patient outcome.

 Avoidance of hypoxia and hypotension is essential